Bananattack/makevg/readme.md

 mdtool.py
 ---------
 This script is useful for taking a bunch of markdown files and dumping HTML output.
-To use this, make sure Python-Markdown's "markdown" module is installed or otherwise on your `sys.path`/`PYTHONPATH`.
+To use this, make sure Python-Markdown's `markdown` module (from https://github.com/waylan/Python-Markdown/ or in PyPI) is installed or otherwise on your `sys.path`/`PYTHONPATH`.

 Run `mdtool.py` without arguments to see its usage.